Nsayre/nds-docs/ubuntu.rst

 | ~ : refers to the HOME directory
 | eval : Evaluates and executes strings as a shell command
 | $_ : special variable that refers to the last argument of the previous command
+| source : execute commands from a file in the current shell environment

 ===============
 Man Pages